Reviewed by: HU Medical Review Board | Last reviewed: August 2023 | Last updated: October 2023

 Once a patient enters remission, the healthcare provider will help them to safely stop taking the medication by tapering off the dose gradually.
 Different types of medications can then be used to help lengthen the remission period.

-What types of corticosteroids are used to treat Crohn's or colitis?
+Examples of corticosteroids used to treat Crohn's or UC